-Additionally, on-site car parking is being increased to allow for the allocation of dedicated spaces to staff, thereby improving the retention of excellent teachers in a very competitive employment market.
-The additional car parking will also have a positive impact on the amenity of the surrounding area.
+The proposed increase in on-site car parking will provide allocated spaces to dedicated staff, thereby improving the retention of excellent teachers in a very competitive employment market.
+The additional car parking will also have a positive impact on the amenity of the surrounding area by reducing on-street car parking.